Amalan-ConStat/Amalan-ConStat/README.md

 I am an R statistical programmer who likes to develop content for statistical theory.
 My progress in R and Statistics so far:
 1. In my undergraduate days I developed an R package ["fitODBOD"](https://cran.r-project.org/web/packages/fitODBOD/index.html) to fit over-dispersed binomial outcome data through various distributions.
-2. I got excited and built a few Rshiny apps for olympic data and south-park(long running tv series).
+2. I got excited and built a few Rshiny apps for [olympic data](https://amalan-con-stat.shinyapps.io/olympic/) and [south-park(long running tv series)](https://amalan-con-stat.shinyapps.io/southparktextanalytics/).
-3. Scraped data from pdf files and built several csv files that include data for the Sri Lankan presidential election results .
+3. Scraped data from pdf files and built several [csv files](https://github.com/Amalan-ConStat/PresidentialElection) that include data for the Sri Lankan presidential election results.
-4. Hosted my personal website through the R package blogdown in netlify.
+4. Hosted my [personal website](https://amalan-con-stat.netlify.app/) through the R package blogdown in netlify.
 5. As a graduate student, I aim to develop scalable methods for Big data related regression problems.

 Go through the repositories in this profile as needed and have fun (also cite).